 - Never fail to fail

-2) Team Members Need to Rotate: The team may have consistent leadership but members need to be continually rotated in/out from various functions within the company.
-It can be considered a ‘reward’ of kind
+2) Rotate team members: Team members need to be continually rotated in/out from various functions within the company.
+Consider it investing in your high performers.